Please review the following frequently asked questions. The questions are arranged in sections, to help you find the information you need.

 I'm a researcher from another institution and wish to recruit research participants at SEU.
 How can I do this?

-If you have IRB approval from another institution and you would like to request recruitment of participants at St. Edward's, please send an email to IRB@stedwards.edu and include the following documents with your request:
+If you have IRB approval from another institution and you would like to request recruitment of participants at St. Edward's, please complete the form below and attach supporting materials:

 - Letter of IRB approval from the Investigator’s academic institution (i.e., the IRB of Record).